 Unless you have sensitivity problems with one of the bases, we recommend starting with a PG/VG mix, to get the best of both worlds.

 Unless stated otherwise on the individual product page, all of our flavors are made with ingredients that are FDA certified for use in food.
-We do NOT use ingredients such as Diacetyl, Acetyl Propionyl, Acetoin, or other custard-based ingredients which are approved for use in food, but may produce some inhalation risks.
+We do NOT use Diacetyl or ingredients known to contain Diacetyl, which is approved for use in food, but may produce some inhalation risks.
 Most of our e-juices contain a mixture of natural and/or artificial flavoring.
 If you have known allergies to any particular food items (e.g. nuts, fruits, sweeteners, etc) you should obviously avoid choosing flavors which are likely to contain any of the allergens you have a sensitivity to.
 If in doubt, contact us first and we'll do our best to help you.